wintercg/proposal-common-minimum-api/import-meta-path-helpers.md

 Since `__filename` and `__dirname` have been around [since Node.js 0.1.27](https://nodejs.org/api/modules.html#__dirname), released in 2010, they are very well known to Node.js developers and very broadly referenced by `npm` packages.
 It is common to find documentation suggesting passing `__dirname` into a function for serving the static assets of a folder, for example, or passing `__filename` into a function used for logging.

 In Node.js, developers working with such path-based APIs need to jump through a few hoops.
-Node.js provides a helper `fileURLToPath` that developers can import from `node:url`, to enable code like `serveStaticAssets(fileURLToPath(dirname(import.meta.url)))`.
+Node.js provides a helper `fileURLToPath` that developers can import from `node:url`, to enable code like `serveStaticAssets(dirname(fileURLToPath(import.meta.url)))`.
 A common complaint of Node.js developers is that this is too verbose, and a way to achieve the same with simpler code and without needing to import utility helpers would be preferable.

 ## Proposal